Articles, The Complete Guide

-For such a simple piece of clarinet equipment, there certainly are quite a few options!
+For such a simple piece of clarinet equipment, there certainly are quite a few options for clarinet ligatures!

-Let’s talk about ligatures for a bit.
-Sometimes, they’re overshadowed by the almighty mouthpiece (for good reason – we’ll discuss mouthpieces in another blog post).
+Let’s talk about clarinet ligatures for a bit.
+Sometimes, they’re overshadowed by the almighty mouthpiece (for good reason – I have a lot to say about mouthpieces!).
 While the humble clarinet ligature may be tiny, it’s absolutely essential for clarinetists, even beyond its primary function of holding the reed on the mouthpiece.

 Before we get into the specifics, it’s time to dispel a common myth – ligatures absolutely make a difference in your sound and response.
 Many clarinetists believe that ligatures won’t make a discernible difference in sound, but this isn’t the case.
 Although ligatures will not yield quite as obvious of a difference as mouthpieces or clarinets, they do offer subtle differences in sound and response.
 Even if there is only a subtle difference in sound, many clarinetists can agree that ligatures do wonders to help improve response and focus of sound.